As more and more people seriously consider making the switch to electric vehicles, perhaps you’ve also thought about if it’s the right choice for you.

 1. Take Care of the Motor

-Let’s begin by talking about one of the most important elements of maintenance on electric cars: the motor itself.
+Let’s begin by talking about one of the essential elements of maintenance on electric cars: the motor itself.

 Yes, it is true that, in most cases, your electric car’s motor won’t need the same level of maintenance that a traditional combustion engine would.

-You’ll also have fewer parts to deal with, and can eliminate basic things like switching out the oil and even replacing fuel filters.
-Though this certainly make things much easier, it’s important that you don’t neglect the things you do need to take care of.
+You’ll also have fewer parts to deal with and can eliminate basic things like switching out the oil and even replacing fuel filters.
+Though this certainly makes things much easier, it’s important that you don’t neglect the things you do need to look after.

 For best results, you should get an electric car’s motor serviced as often as you would a traditional vehicle.
-Whenever possible, aim to work with a mechanic that has specific experience with electric cars and motors.
+Whenever possible, aim to work with a mechanic that has specific experience with electric vehicles and engines.

 2. Understand Brake Maintenance

 You likely know that electric vehicles use what’s known as regenerative braking.